-Now you’re a driver and as you drive more your skill increases, better reaction times, you see problems or accidents before they happen etc. Now you can pretty much exchange the word driver for firearms and that’s your methodology of moving from technical to application.
+Now you’re a driver and as you drive more your skill increases, better reaction times, you see problems or accidents before they happen, etc. Now you can pretty much exchange the word driver for firearms and that’s your methodology of moving from technical to application.

 When do you move to Firearms Application Training?

 The answer: When you have a firm grasp of the finer workings of gun fighting.
-A firm grasp isn’t just one basic pistol course or a conceal carry course, shooting is a degrading skill and needs continual training.
+A firm grasp isn’t just one basic pistol course or a concealed carry course, shooting is a degrading skill and needs continual training.

 - You never have enough fundamentals and must always reinforce those skills.